chamikabm/bidopsai/docs/scratches/01-initial.md

 	6. Once the supervisor accepted the request it will pass the request detiails to the Parser Agent, paser agent will have access to postgress tool/mcp to access retrived the required details.
 		- Agent first mark the Parser AgentTask as InProgress, update the input_data and contine with the parsing task, for the parsing task the agent should accesss the Project and should get all the documents from the ProjectDocument records from the database.
-		- Once the agent retrived all the ProjectDocument documents from the database, it should retrive the locations and pass that to bedrock Data Automation tool to process the documents and save it onto a predefined location (S3), for that the agent will use use correct tools/mcp accordingly.
+		- Once the agent retrived all the ProjectDocument documents from the database, it should retrive the locations (i.e raw_file_location) and pass that to bedrock Data Automation tool to process the documents and save it onto a predefined location (S3), for that the agent will use use correct tools/mcp accordingly.
 		- Once the agent done with that task he will provide a feedback to the supervisor agent and update the Parser Agent Task details accordingly.
 		- Along with the above the agent should maintain the following propertise as and when the things are happenig:
 			%% User Id, who initiate the agent task - This should be updated by start of each task execution